Cardinal Vaughan Memorial School

 Key Stage 5: Lower Sixth and Upper Sixth Form

-• A-Level Art and Design provides pupils with opportunities to develop personal responses to ideas, observations, experiences, environments and cultures in practical, critical and contextual forms.
+• A-Level Art and Design provides pupils with opportunities to work more independently and develop personal responses to ideas, observations, experiences, environments and cultures in practical, critical and contextual forms.

 • As the course progresses, pupils will be encouraged to develop an independent, enquiring and creative approach to your studies and to express your ideas in conventional and unconventional ways through a variety of media.
 A commitment to hard work and meeting weekly deadlines is a prerequisite for success on this course.